 - Adult Basic Education-Offers basic skills instruction in reading, language, writing, and math.
-Each person may do individualized work at his/her own pace.
-Enrollment is open allowing students to enter and exit the program as needed.
-Managed classes are offered and encouraged for students who can attend classes on a regular basis. - General Adult Education-Designed to help students earn a high school equivalency diploma (GED).
+Each person may do individualized work at their own pace.
+Enrollment is open allowing, students to enter and exit the program as needed.
+Managed classes are offered and encouraged for students who can attend classes regularly. - General Adult Education-Designed to help students earn a high school equivalency diploma (GED).
 Students receive instruction in the four subject areas tested on the GED exam: language arts, science, social studies, and math. - English as a Second Language (ESL) -Designed to provide English language instruction to adult speakers of other languages.
-ESL classes concentrate on speaking and listening in the beginning level and progress to include reading and writing skills. - College Preparatory/Pre-employment High school graduates who wish to brush up on math, reading, or language skills to prepare for further education, college entrance exams, or employment may also enroll in adult education classes. - Work-based Education- Basic skills training instruction designed to meet the specific education needs of an industry is available through the adult education services of BRTC.
+ESL classes concentrate on speaking and listening at the beginning level and progress to include reading and writing skills. - College Preparatory/Pre-employment- High school graduates wishing to refresh their academic skills and prepare for further education, college entrance exams, or employment may also enroll in adult education classes. - Work-based Education-Basic skills training instruction designed to meet the specific education needs of industries is available through the adult education services of BRTC.